Key takeaways

 Drug class: Semaglutide is a glucagon-like peptide-one receptor agonist, or GLP-1.

-Brand name(s) for weight loss: Wegovy is currently the only brand name for semaglutide that is FDA-approved for weight management.
+Brand name(s) for weight loss: Wegovy is currently the only brand name version of semaglutide that is FDA-approved for weight loss and management.

-Mechanism of action: Semaglutide works by mimicking the hormone GLP-1, a type of hormone produced in the intestines that can help regulate blood sugar and appetite.
+Mechanism of action: Semaglutide works by mimicking GLP-1, a hormone produced in the intestines that can help regulate blood sugar and appetite.

 What is tirzepatide?

-Drug class: Tirzepatide is a dual glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonist.
+Drug class: Tirzepatide is a dual GIP receptor and GLP-1 receptor agonist.

 Brand name for weight loss: Tirzepatide is approved for weight loss under the brand name Zepbound.